OUR TRACK RECORD OF PRESERVATION

 2016: New Roof, Gutters and Dormer Siding

-FHS also restored the exterior wood trim to it’s original condition.
+FHS also restored the exterior wood trim to its original condition.
 Removing a century of paint – performed by Old Village Master Painters – revealed the beautiful 1902 wood trim handcrafted for the boathouse.
 Finally, FHS hired WMG Historic Restoration to restore eight original windows (including original glass) to their pristine 1902 condition.

 2018: A Wrap-Up Year for the Exterior